mycrl/turn-rs/README.md

 ### Version
 Development stage</br>
-The progress of the project is in the [project dashboard](https://github.com/quasipaas/Quasipaa/projects/1), you can check it at any timeoi.
+The progress of the project is in the [project dashboard](https://github.com/quasipaas/Quasipaa/projects/1), you can view it at any time.

 > **Note:**
 >